Subjects:

 Gaius was given the name Caligula (Latin for “little boot”) in the military

-or murdered most of his own relatives.
+camps where he spent some of his early life.
 He succeeded his granduncle

 Tiberius in the year 37.
 Caligula was very popular with the army at first since he